Neuro-Symbolic AI: Igniting Cognitive Fusion

 What’s happening?

-• Neural CNN – Pattern Mining:
+• Neural CNN for Pattern Mining:

-• Concept Bottleneck – Symbol Bridge:
+• Concept Bottleneck as Symbol Bridge:

-• Prolog Rules – Constraint Engine:
+• Prolog Rules as Constraint Engine:

-• Combined Pipeline – Dual Advantage:
+• Combined Pipeline for Dual Advantage:

 Modern Tooling Landscape